In the older Roman calendar today is the Feast of the Dedication of St. Michael the Archangel, which refers to a basilica dedicated in his honor.

 In the new calendar today all three Archangels are celebrated, while in the older, traditional calendar we focus on St. Michael.

 From Scripture we know the names of three Archangels: Michael, Gabriel and Raphael.
 There are other, apocryphal names of angels, but we are not to use them or invoke them.

-Here is a nice depiction of all three angels easin’ elegantly on down the road with Tobias, Fido and the Fish:
+Here is a nice depiction of all three angels easin’ on down the road with Tobias:

 Our perennial Catholic thought is that the angels are in a hierarchy of nine “choirs”.
 This goes back to the writings of St. Dionysius and of Gregory the Great.
 St. Thomas Aquinas developed their foundational teachings.
 According to the Angelic Doctor the choirs, which designate offices and roles, are

 Note that Archangels are second from the last.
 That St. Michael seems to be the commander of the heavenly host shows that even among angels (who are created persons, but without bodies), so vastly above us in the order of creation, God chose the lowly for His own plans.

 In a few days we will have the Feast of the Guardian Angels.

 Guardian Angel is a role assigned by God.
 Your angel or angels could be from the ranks of any of the choirs.